fd008/terraform-provider-awsutils/docs/resources/s3_dir_upload.md

 ### Optional

 - `exclusion_list` (List of String) List of file patterns to exclude from upload.
 Patterns can include wildcards like `*.tmp` or specific file names.
+- `kms_id` (String) KMS Key ID for server-side encryption.
+If not specified, S3 default encryption is used.
 - `mime_map` (Map of String) Custom MIME types for specific file extensions.
 This map allows you to
 - `prefix` (String) Optional prefix for the S3 bucket path.
 If not specified, files will be uploaded to the root of the bucket.
 - `region` (String) AWS Region where the S3 bucket is located.
 If not specified, defaults to the region configured in the provider.